 We further presented the interpreted and newly named factors (all seventy-one) that included only attributes with eigenvalues of over 0.5 or 0.4 if these were questions from the same set (based on key questions that describe the seven growth factors).
 In this manner, only the attributes with the highest eigenvalues remained or attributes that were the strongest for an individual factor.
 We later combined individual factors whose attributes describe similar fields (question sets) and obtained actual factors that best describe an individual field.
 It was on this basis that content-based factors of rapid growth were formed.
 After excluding the "weakest" attributes, we were left with 59 "new" factors comprised of attributes with the highest eigenvalues.
-Therefore, below are the results of combining similar fields.
+Therefore, below are the results of combining similar factors that describe more or less the same or very similar fields.